Water and Sewer Service

 - Prohibition of illicit discharges: No person shall discharge or cause to be discharged into the municipal storm drain system or watercourses any materials including, but not limited, to pollutants or waters containing any pollutants that cause or contribute to a violation of applicable water quality standards, other than storm water.
 The commencement, conduct or continuance of any illegal discharge to the storm drain system is prohibited, except for discharges specified in writing by the city as being necessary to protect public health, safety and welfare.

 Prohibition of illicit connections:

 - The construction, use, maintenance, or continued existence of illicit connections to the storm drain system is prohibited.

 - This prohibition expressly includes, without limitation, illicit connections made in the past regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.

 - A person is considered to be in violation of this chapter if the person connects a conduit conveying wastewater to the MS4, or allows such a connection to continue.

-Illicit discharges should be reported immediately to the City of Portage Transportation & Utilities Department at (269) 329-4422.
+Illicit discharges should be reported immediately to the City of Portage Department of Transportation & Utilities at (269) 329-4422.

 Common Sources of Illicit Discharge